 Upon graduation, most financial advisors suggested I sign up for the PAYE or REPAYE income repayment plans.
 I won’t go into the details of those in this post, but I was never going to pay off my loans on those plans.
 The plan was to have remaining balances forgiven at the end and pay tax on the forgiven amount.
-I’m going to be honest; I hated the idea of this.
+I’m going, to be honest; I hated the idea of this.
 It seemed like cheating and that it would only add burden to taxpayers because I was working a system.
-With the loan repayment help I’m getting for my service, this is no longer the case.
+With the loan repayment help, I’m getting for my service, this is no longer the case.
 I WILL pay off my debt.
 I can’t tell you how long it will take me, but it’s a huge relief to know that the plan is not to pass my debt along to Uncle Sam/everyone else.
-There are several programs that have loan repayment, but the military is a forerunner in this arena and have some of the most enticing options.
+There are several programs that have loan repayment, but the military is a forerunner in this arena and has some of the most enticing options.

-If you DO sign up, loan repayment will be very structured and I can’t tell you every detail until my taxes come around in 2018.
+If you DO sign up, the loan repayment will be very structured and I can’t tell you every detail until my taxes come around in 2018.
 The way it works is that you get your loan repayment in one lump sum at the end of the year of service.
 A year of service starts at commissioning and depends on getting enough credits going to drill, AT, BOLC, events, etc. to qualify.
 This IS taxable money!
 So it’s not $40k taken off your loans.

 Also, your loans must be federal loans to qualify for repayment and it only repays principle (will not pay interest with repayment funds).
-That’s huge… make sure you don’t refinance any loan principle that you plan on getting help with via repayment funding.
-Financial planning is key with all of this.
+That’s huge… make sure you don’t refinance any loan principal that you plan on getting help with via repayment funding.
+Financial planning is key to all of this.
 When we’re talking hundreds of thousands of dollars in income/debt/ repayment, do not feel bad to ask for help.

 If you’re seriously considering signing up for Army Reserves, please feel free to reach out to me with any questions your recruiting office can’t answer.
 There’s a lot of information and one can only help if they have experienced the process themself.
 Luckily, I had a great and committed recruiter that had experience as well.
 I’d be happy to answer questions about Army life, applying, what to expect, or how it helps with loans.